Right to Acquire

 How long does the application process take?

-The Right to Acquire has strict time-scales that must be met by both L&Q and the tenant.
-These are as follows:
+The Right to Acquire has strict time-scales that must be met by all parties.
+These include:

-- Application received - L&Q must respond within four weeks, or eight weeks if you have a previous tenancy with a different landlord
+Once we've received your application, we must respond to you within four weeks or eight weeks if you have a previous tenancy with a different landlord.

-- Sales offer being issues - L&Q have eight to twelve weeks to gather all the information needed to go into your sales offer.
-This will detail the property value, discount entitlement and any future cost that you may be responsible for
+We have eight to twelve weeks to gather all the information needed to go into your sales offer.
+This will detail the property value, discount entitlement and any future cost that you may be responsible for.

-- Receipt of the sales offer response - If accepted, L&Q will then order the conveyancing plans.
+If accepted, we'll then order the conveyancing plans.
 As soon as these are received our solicitors will be instructed.
-You'll now have three months to organise your mortgage and complete the purchase
+You'll now have three months to organise your mortgage and complete the purchase.

-If you are accepted for the Right to Acquire, L&Q will need to follow anti-money laundering laws.
+If you are accepted for the Right to Acquire, we'll need to follow anti-money laundering laws.
 This means we'll need you to confirm how you'll be funding the purchase.

 We may also need to use an identity verification agency to confirm your identity.